Misija Euclid suočava se s tehničkim izazovima, ali ostaje optimistična

 – Euclid: A space mission led by the European Space Agency (ESA) aimed at studying the dark universe and exploring dark matter and dark energy.

-– ESA: Evropska svemirska agencija, međuvladina organizacija posvećena istraživanju i istraživanju svemira.
+– ESA: Europska svemirska agencija, međuvladina organizacija posvećena istraživanju i istraživanju svemira.